2023-07-07 10:15:00

 There are three pigs sunbathing in a mud puddle.
 Eyes half closed, muzzle just above the water.
 It is therefore quite warm this Saturday.
 Cauliflowers have just been harvested a little further on.
 Four runner ducks waddle past, quacking along the path along the mud pit.
 “Great, isn’t it?” says Jürgen van der Zwaard.
 “I can enjoy that.”

 Together with his wife Marga, he is one of the 240 certificate holders of Herenboerderij aan den Drecht in Leimuiden.
-Together – and under the leadership of a farmer – the group runs a mixed farm on a gigantic plot: 23 hectares, about the size of 32 football fields.
+Together – and under the leadership of a farmer – the group runs a mixed farm on a gigantic plot: 23 hectares, regarding the size of 32 football fields.
 “I learn something here every day,” says Van der Zwaard.
 “About those ducks, for example.
 These animals are important to protect vegetable cultivation, because they eat snails.
 Otherwise, those snails will eat the vegetables.”

 Van der Zwaard is 67 years old.
 He recently retired as an account manager at a multinational and found the Herenboerderij a useful and pleasant pastime.
-“Instead of working, I now spend about three to four days a week on the farm.
+“Instead of working, I now spend regarding three to four days a week on the farm.
 I help on the land, but I am also part of a working group with handymen.
 We recently put together three cold stores.
 And soon solar panels will have to be installed for the power supply.”

 2000 euros for a certificate